NumberRace/Number-Race/README.md

 <h2 align = "left">About</h2>

-- The game is fully made on `Python`
+- The game is fully made in `Python`
 - It's open source

 > [!NOTE]
 > If you want other Languages as `Lua`, `Ruby` or `C#` and etc..
 Make suggestion on it!
-I accept 3 languages, neither easy or hard..
+I accept 3 languages, if easy or hard..

 > [!WARNING]
 > If you see a file called `numberrace_save.json`, these are your saves when you play inside game!
 Don't try delete it..
 Your progress will.. **BE.
-GONE.** Ig you can *modify* there?
+GONE.** Maybe you can *modify* there?
 <h2 align = "left">Installation</h2>

 1. Download **Termux** from [Github](https://github.com/termux/termux-app/releases) or [Google Play](https://play.google.com/store/apps/details?id=com.termux)
 2. Type `pkg install python`
    - If you already have it, use `pkg update && pkg upgrade -y`
-3. execute this line
+3. Type this command (or Copy)
 ```
 the game is still fixing some stuff rn.. stay turned yet!
 ```